mateoclarke/odd/_jobs/positions/front-end-developer.md

 lede_markdown: We’re looking for a senior front-end developer to serve on multidisciplinary project teams with career civil servants, actively demonstrating the value of iterative development and user-centered design.

 ---

-We’re looking for a senior front-end developer to serve on multidisciplinary project teams with career civil servants, actively demonstrating the value of iterative development and user-centered design.
+## Overview
 Our teams are working to improve a wide range of city services, including researching and redesigning our [permitting processes](http://www.austintexas.gov/department/development-services), prototyping ways to change behaviors around [recycling and composting](http://www.austintexas.gov/department/austin-resource-recovery), building the next generation of [ATXFloods](https://www.atxfloods.com), improving services for people experiencing homelessness, and creating city-wide standards for interface design, web infrastructure, and automated testing.

 You’ll also serve as an expert and educator in your discipline, establishing new practices that can work across departments and providing guidance and training for other fellows and city staff.

-#### Salary
+## Salary

 $75,000-$86,000, commensurate with experience

-#### What you’ll do:
+## What you’ll do:

 *   Work with other developers on the Innovation Fellows team to establish new standards and practices for front-end web development based on modern languages, frameworks, and best practices
 *   Serve as a core contributor on multi-disciplinary project teams to improve city services